mtttech/catch/README.md

 **Catch** fighter is webscrapper that rips stats for athletes from the UFC (use responsibly).

 *NOTE:* The functionality of this script may change if UFC decides to change up the design of their website.
 I had to rewrite it once.
-As of 12.24.24, it still sworks.
+As of 12.24.24, it still works.

 ## Quickstart